timhernand08/Quote---Joke-Generator/README.md

 Make a new request: done
 ```
+## New Features!
+Added memory database.
+This will store the last quotes and jokes that were given before the user terminated the program with "done".
+This will allow the program
+to keep track of what has been said so they won't be repeated.
+Any entries over 90 days old will be removed automatically so that they can be reused.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/timhernand08/Quote---Joke-Generator/blob/main/LICENSE) file for details